Monument Valley Photography Guide

 • In October, in the mid to late afternoon, the rock faces become dark obfuscating important details (or creating a ton of post-production work)

-Bring a wide-angle lens (16-35mm) for the full road perspective, but also shoot with 50-70mm for tighter compositions emphasizing the buttes.
+Bring two lenses a (16-35mm) for the full road perspective and a 70-200 mm for tighter compositions emphasizing the buttes.

 Alternative Compositions